Lips7/Matcher/README.md

 - [x] Multiple Python version wheel build.
 - [ ] Customize str conv map.
 - [x] Add Matcher process function to py, c and java.
+- [ ] For simple matcher, is it possible to use regex-automata to replace aho-corasick? and support regex.

 ### Readability
 - [x] More precise and convenient MatchTable.